Murder of Michele LeAnn Morgan: Disclosure

-In 1996, George Morgan (Michele's older brother) was serving time in prison for rape.
+In 1996, George Morgan, who is Michele's older brother, was serving time in prison for rape.
 That year, he decided to research his family genealogy and was surprised when he saw his sister's death certificate.
-He recalled the circumstances surrounding her death and was certain that it was not caused by pneumonia — and that it had occurred in 1961, not in 1976.
+He recalled the circumstances surrounding her death and was certain that it was not caused by pneumonia—and that it had occurred in 1961, not in 1976.

 Morgan then corresponded with County Coroner Rick Stone and disclosed to him how Michele's death really occurred.
 Stone subsequently reopened the case and Michele's body was exhumed.
 Though the body had been buried for over 30 years, it still showed the marks of brutal child abuse.
 Investigators discovered the original autopsy report and Michele's hospital record, which showed multiple visits.
 George Morgan's claims were thus substantiated.

 Prosecution

 Mary Morgan was tracked down in West Columbia, Texas, and initially denied the allegations leveled against her.
 She then attempted to flee the country but was caught and placed under arrest.
-She eventually pleaded guilty to involuntary manslaughter and was sentenced to five years in prison and was released in 2001.
+Mary eventually pleaded guilty to involuntary manslaughter, was sentenced to five years in prison, and was released in 2001.

 In the years after Michele's death, Mary raised four children.
 Hospital records showed that the four of them had collectively visited the hospital over 150 times for medical care before the age of five.